-attr, get and val are mutually exclusive.
+attr, key, get and val are mutually exclusive.

-When a Field object ends up with two or more of the attributes attr, get and val regardless (because one or more of them are implemented at the class level for example), lima.schema.Schema.dump() tries to get the field's value in the following order: val takes precedence over get and get takes precedence over attr.
+When a Field object ends up with two or more of the attributes attr, key, get and val regardless (because one or more of them are implemented at the class level for example), lima.schema.Schema.dump() tries to get the field's value in the following order: val get key and finally attr.

-If a Field object ends up with none of these attributes (not at the instance and not at the class level), lima.schema.Schema.dump() tries to get the field's value by looking for an attribute of the same name as the field has within the corresponding lima.schema.Schema instance.
+If a Field object ends up with none of these attributes (not at the instance and not at the class level), lima.schema.Schema.dump() tries to get the field's value by looking for an attribute of the same name as the field has within the corresponding lima.schema.schema instance.